gil127/image_detection_tests/README.md

-# image_detection_tests
+# Image Detection Tests

-# Using and testing the Luminoth (Open source Computer Vision toolkit) project.
+## Using and testing the Luminoth (Open source Computer Vision toolkit) project.

 ## Prerequisite to run this project:
 1. Python and pip running on your localhost